Cédric Gogoua: Tambov

 For the 2019–20 season he joined Russian club FC Tambov.
 On his Russian Premier League debut on 27 July 2019 (which was also Tambov's first ever home Russian Premier League game), he scored the first goal in Tambov's 2–0 victory over FC Spartak Moscow.
 He scored again in his third game on 10 August, an away 2–2 draw against FC Orenburg.

 CSKA Moscow

 After just five games for Tambov, on 29 August 2019, Gogoua signed a 4-year contract with CSKA Moscow.
 On his CSKA debut on 1 September 2019, Gogoua scored the winning goal in a 2–1 away comeback victory over FC Arsenal Tula.

 On 8 November 2021, Gogoua left CSKA by mutual consent.

 Rotor Volgograd (loan)

 On 5 August 2020, Gogoua joined Rotor Volgograd on a season-long loan deal from CSKA Moscow, without the option to make the move permanent.

 Turan

 On 20 February 2022, Kazakhstan Premier League club Turan announced the signing of Gogoua.
 In April 2022, Gogoua left Turan after failing to obtain a visa to work in Kazakhstan.

+Istiklol

-In February 2023, Gogoua went on trial with Tajikistan Higher League club Istiklol.
+In February 2023, Gogoua went on trial with Tajikistan Higher League club Istiklol, being announced as a member of their squad for the season on 31 March 2023.
+On 21 December 2023, Istiklol announced the departure of Gogoua after his contract had expired.

+Shinnik Yaroslavl

+On 16 February 2024, Shinnik Yaroslavl announced the signing of Gogoua on a contract until the end of the 2023–24 season.
+On 12 July 2024, Shinnik confirmed the departure of Gogoua from the club at the end of his contract.

+Khimki

+On 16 July 2024, Gogoua signed with Khimki, returning to the Russian Premier League.
+Gogoua left Khimki on 1 February 2025.

+Return to Shinnik

+On 7 February 2025, Gogoua returned to Shinnik Yaroslavl.
+He left Shinnik on 3 June 2025.